Underwood-Inc/rituals/README.md

 ![Totem Rituals Banner](images/banner.png)

-A Minecraft datapack that introduces mystical totems and powerful ritual magic to your world.
-Place totems, display items upon them, and perform rituals to gain unique effects!
+Introducing Rituals—a custom datapack + resourcepack combo that brings mystical totems and ritual magic into your world.
+Craft totems, display items, and trigger powerful effects through immersive rituals.
+Designed for builders, modpack creators, and lore lovers alike.

+🔮 **Features**
+• Unique totem tiers with visual item displays
+• Automatic ritual activation based on placement
+• Custom textures, animations, and guidebook integration
+• Fully configurable and ready for expansion

+Built with care for the Minecraft community—open source, tweakable, and ready to enchant your next adventure.

 ## Version Information